zirui2333/Annt_NoSql/README.md

-The simple nosql database to store various type of variables and effciently search the stored variable.
+The KeyValue NoSQL to store various type of variables and effciently search the stored variable.

 **Tutorial**